What you need to know about NBI Clearance and Police Clearance

 No need to worry, JCA LAW Office can also assist you in securing police clearances from other countries

-You may visit our main office at 168B Eglinton Ave.
+You may visit our office at 168B Eglinton Ave.
 East, Toronto, ON M4P 1A6.
-We have another location right within the Philippine Consulate building at 160 Eglinton Ave.
-East, Suite 406, Toronto, ON M4P 3B5.
+Our office is just a few steps away from the Philippine Consulate building, nearest intersection is Eglinton Ave.
+East and Redpath.

 Follow us on our Social Media accounts: